Pawansingh3889/Pawansingh3889/README.md

 - 🔭 I’m currently working on *`Data Science`*
 - 🌱 I did my graduation in *`Bachelor of Computer Applications`* from Amity University Uttar pradesh in 2022.
-- 🌱 I’m currently studying *`MSc Data Analytics`* from Aston University Birmingham, UK.
+- 🌱 I’ve recently completed my Masters in *`MSc Data Analytics`* from Aston University Birmingham, UK.
 - 👯 I’m looking to collaborate on *`Data Science Projects`*
 - 🤔 I’m looking for help with *`Cloud Services`* and *`Machine learning`*
 - 💬 Ask me about *`Travel, Military Life, Technology`*